All Episodes

 He never would have made it.

-Well but the Hmong picked him up.
+But the Hmong picked him up.

-This particular guy I think should get a jaywalking ticket and let him go.
+This particular guy, I think, should get a jaywalking ticket and let him go.

-It's it's it's criminal worldwide.
+It's criminal worldwide.

 It is.

-Oh, they're using them It truly is.
+Oh, they're using them.

 Yes.

-And the monk are uh mountaintop people, they're nomadic.
+And the Hmong are mountaintop people.

 Right.